New Yorker “Gossip”

 I just don’t get it.

-I call it Society’s Success Paradox.
+I call this concept Society’s Success Paradox.

 It’s this right here: